 In most of my riding, battery life isn’t an issue.
 I make a habit of plugging in my lights and any head units I’ve been using during the week every Sunday.
 They usually have enough charge to last through a regular week of 6-8 hours of riding.

 If I’m going on a 100 mile or longer ride with the 520 where I want to use the GPS to help me navigate the course, I’ve learned to turn the display brightness down.
-I’ll also shut off the navigation when I don’t need it to conserve battery.
+To conserve battery, I’ll also shut off the navigation when I don’t need it.
 One of my friends brings one of the lipstick-sized batteries along, plugs it into the 520 and tapes it to his bars.